 Leaf removal is almost always customised to match the clients expectations, and the property.
 Sometimes once or twice a year is enough for leaf removal, however during autumn sometimes times up to seven removals can be completed so that a property stays clean all the time.

-Lawn mowing is one of the most common landscape maintenance tasks and will almost always be included.
+Lawn mowing is one of the most common landscape maintenance tasks and will almost always be included if you have grass.
 Double check with the landscaper you work with as mowing prices often included edging and blowing hard surfaces.

 Not all landscaping companies will provide all of these extra services, it is therefore important to find a company that provides all of the services that you require.
 This will ensure you achieve the desired results for your landscape.